rattletat/java-code-analysis/README.md

 ## Static Metrics:

-The **Static Solver** class calculates metrics using the (Java Parser libary)[https://javaparser.org/].
+The **Static Solver** class calculates metrics using the [Java Parser libary](https://javaparser.org/).
 Constructors and methods are processed and averaged up the whole project.

-To add new metrics, one can do so simply by adding a new metric extending the **StaticMetric** class in **StaticResult**.
+To add a new metric, one can simply extend the **StaticMetric** class and add it in **StaticResult**.
-To avoid processing irrelevant files contained in */test/* or */target/* directories, these get filtered out before processing.
+To avoid processing irrelevant files contained in */test/* or */target/* directories, these get filtered out.
 Adjustments to the filter can be done in the **ProjectHandler** class.

 Also, the project features the **MethodLineSolver** class, which creates a CSV file containing the filepath, the method name, the beginning and ending line number of every method/constructor in the (filtered) project.
 This class can be easily modified to instead extract code blocks.
 The CSV file is used in combination with the bug metrics csv file (see below) in the **LabelSolver** class to find the methods containing a fault.